mosip/documentation/docs/android-registration-client-developer-guide.md

 flutter build apk --release
 ```

+### Set up Mock MDS for Biometric Scan

+The Mock MDS tool can be utilized to simulate the functionalities of biometric devices.
+The Mock MDS application is compliant with CTK standards and can serve as a substitute for Android SBI modules during testing and validation.

+1. Install the Mock MDS application.

+2. Access the **Settings** menu.

+3. Under Device Configuration, choose **Registration** from the dropdown menu.

+4. In P12 Configuration:

+   * Enter the necessary credentials for the Device Key and upload the Device P12 file.

+   * Enter the required credentials for the FTM Key and upload the FTM P12 file.

+   * Complete all fields in MOSIP IDA Configuration.

+5. In Modality Configuration, specify the quality score for Face, Finger, and Iris scans(these values can also be adjusted during testing).

+6. Click on the **Save** button.

+7. Go back to the Home Page and select `LOAD AND VALIDATE CERTIFICATES`.

+A toast message will be displayed indicating the success of the validation process.

 ### Contributions

 If you would like to contribute to the Android Registration Client, please follow the guidelines outlined [here](https://docs.mosip.io/1.2.0/community/code-contributions).